ThomasBriand/Flutter_Buddy/README.md

 # Flutter_Buddy
-This is the technical test given by buddy post interview for an internship
+This is the technical test given by buddy post-interview for an internship
 # Subject
 # Mini appli Flutter